r3it/docs-customine.gusuku.io/content/actions/other/get_loginuser.en.md

 Gets information about the currently logged-in user.

+### Parameters to set

+Specify "Set destination field (optional)".

+#### Set destination field (optional)

+Specify this option when you set the acquired user in another field.
+If you do not set it in the direct field and you want to use the result in another action, you can omit it.

+If you set the destination to the user selection field, the other currently selected users are cleared and the login user is selected.

 ## How to use

 This action saves the logged-in user information as a result of the action.